 Resident Working in Another State

-A Connecticut resident is subject to Connecticut income tax on all of his income regardless of where the income is earned.
-However, if the resident works in another state that imposes an income tax, the individual is also subject to tax in the state in which he works.
+A Connecticut resident is subject to Connecticut income tax on all of his or her income regardless of where the income is earned.
+However, if the resident works in another state that imposes an income tax, the individual is also subject to tax in the state in which he or she works.